tylerwray/me/src/content/tutorials/phoenix-live-view-ecommerce/2-phoenix-app-setup.md

 This part is a bit boring... but the payoff is worth it 🤞🏻 We need to add a couple pieces of configuration.

-1. We need to tee `tailwindcss` how to read out live-views.
 1. We need to tell `stripity_stripe` what our Stripe API key is.
 1. We need to tell our `money` package which currency to use by default.

-For tailwindcss configuration and setup, follow the [official documentation for phoenix app setup](https://tailwindcss.com/docs/guides/phoenix).

 You can grab the Stripe API public and secret keys from the [stripe developer page](https://dashboard.stripe.com/apikeys) of your stripe account.